Adnan0o7/PyYelp/README.md

 # PyYelp
- Use case for using external apis with python
+ Use case for using external apis, web scraping and browser automation with python